rickylai248/BudgetAssistantProject/README.md

 As a user, I want to be able to input certain expenses and label them accordingly <br>
 As a user, I want to be able to categorize the type of expense and view the overall total cost <br>
 As a user, I want to be able to see the difference between my salary and expenses, in numerical and percentage form <br>
 As a user, I want to be able to print/download my imported expenses and earnings report <br>
 As a user, I want to be able to save my budget list file <br>
 As a user, I want to be able to easily open up a saved budget file <br>
 As a user, I want to be able to download my inputted expenses and earnings report <br>
 As a user, I want to be able to visualize my expenses with colour and imagery <br>

 ##Phase 4: Task 2
-Decided to test the robustness of my Budget class/model and added a method called ValidPercent to see if my final value for the percentage spent would be undefined (e.g. throws exception and boolean valid percent becomes false) and added two tests accordingly in BudgetTest to test the cases where it isn't and is thrown, adding to the robustness of my Java project.
+Decided to test the robustness of my Budget class/model and added a method called ValidPercent to see if my final value for the percentage spent would be undefined (e.g. throws IllegalArgumentException and boolean valid percent becomes false) and added two tests accordingly in BudgetTest to test the cases where it isn't and is thrown, adding to the robustness of my Java personal project alongside other exception management in my UI and main classes like file reader and potential missing class methods in accordance to the input requirements.
 ##Phase 4: Task 3
-Identifying major/minor issues such as ... and refactored accordingly (e.g.) ... add a description of the changes that you have made to improve the design of your code <br>
-e.g. UML_Design_Diagram.pdf in root
+Identifying major/minor issues such as the double-edged sword where there was both high coupling and poor cohesion in one of my classes where I took measures to isolate the specified tasks from my project (e.g. Console UI) and separated it into a different, new class where I could easily call on it with a (new ConsoleUI()) line, helping differentiate and allocate tasks to classes rather than having it all in one.
+A much better point of design especially when other people are viewing this project in addition to other numerous minor changes such as the refactoring, separation and cohesion work of the project as to delegate meaningful tasks to each class respectively (e.g. new GUI class to manage my Swing portion of the project with minor refactoring such as the extraction of the audio play, double parse, and JLabel text overwriting method in order to reduce redundant code throughout the project in order to keep everything tidy and readable/understandable alongside other fixes in the Budget model)